Government confirms funding for EU students for 2018 to 2019

 Why Queen Mary?

-The School of Law at Queen Mary is ranked first in London for law, and third in the UK, behind only Oxford and Cambridge by the Guardian University Guide 2016.
+The School of Law at Queen Mary is ranked 5th in the UK by the Guardian University Guide 2017.
 Our students are also happy with us, giving an overall satisfaction rating of 91 per cent in the most recent National Student Survey.

 Law Student Societies